 Bishop Riscylla Shaw is a suffragan (or assisting) bishop in the Diocese of Toronto.

-With Métis family roots, Bishop Riscylla grew up on a small farm, learning from the land.
+With Red River Métis family roots, Bishop Riscylla grew up on a small farm, learning from the land.
 She attended the University of Toronto, where she completed undergraduate studies in French and the humanities and earned a Master of Divinity from Wycliffe College in 1999.
 Following a few years of youth ministry, she was ordained deacon and then priest in 2001.
-She lived and served in the parishes of Maple, Minden-Kinmount and Bolton, all in the Diocese of Toronto.
+She has lived and served in the parishes of Maple, Minden-Kinmount and Bolton, all in the Diocese of Toronto.

 Bishop Riscylla has oversight of the North and East archdeaconries.